jballant/backbone-base-and-form-view/README.md

 If you make a lot of Forms with just vanilla Backbone, it's very easy to write a lot of very similar code.
 You write a template for the form, then write a view that renders the form, then event handlers to take UI form changes and set associated values on the view's model.

 Worse, a lot of code could be better standardized but often isn't when people write with vanilla Backbone, not through an issue with Backbone but out of fast development needs superseding organization.
 A lot of that repetitiveness / unintentional obscurity can be taken away using a Backbone.FormView or an extension.
 Instead of writing lots of html and then writing lots of javascript to bind itself to the html, a javascript schema object can be used to build the form, and this schema is formatted in a way that is very readable and pretty concise.
+Visit [the example for a simple form](http://1stdibs.github.io/backbone-base-and-form-view/examples/example-simple-form.html) to see the very basics of this.

 ### Project Page with 'Class' documentation:
 [Go to the project page](http://1stdibs.github.io/backbone-base-and-form-view/)